 Vanderbilt University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award bachelor’s, master’s, professional, and doctoral degrees.
+Vanderbilt University also may offer credentials such as certificates and diplomas at approved degree levels.
 Questions about the accreditation of Vanderbilt University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

-Please contact the Commission only in relation to Vanderbilt’s non-compliance with accreditation requirements.
-Normal inquiries about admission requirements, educational programs, and financial aid should be directed to the university.
+Please contact SACSCOC only in relation to Vanderbilt’s accreditation.
+Inquiries about admission requirements, educational programs, and financial aid should be directed to the university.

 Reaffirmation of Accreditation